inamcode-hub/beaglebone/src/database/README.md

 ### `dataUploader.js`

 This service is responsible for uploading data to a remote server every hour.
 After a successful upload, the data is removed from the local database.
+The upload process handles large files by splitting them into chunks.

 #### Code: